-July received its name in order to honor the Roman dictator Julius Caesar (100 B.C.–44 B.C.).
-With the help of Sosigenes, Caesar developed the precursor to the Gregorian calendar we use today.
+July is named after Roman dictator Julius Caesar (100 B.C.–44 B.C.).
+Caesar developed the precursor to the Gregorian calendar we use today.
+Find out the origin of each month’s name.

-July 1 is Canada Day, a Canadian federal holiday that celebrates the creation of the Dominion of Canada in 1867.
-The Dominion of Canada was a union of the three separate Canadian colonies of the time—New Brunswick, Nova Scotia, and Canada (which included Quebec and Ontario).
-Canada remained a part of the British Empire until 1982.
+- July 1 is Canada Day, a Canadian federal holiday that celebrates the creation of the Dominion of Canada in 1867.
+See the full Canada Day page!

 - July 7–13: National Farriers Week